danielgaskell/scc/doc/syscall2.md

 Yes, **SCC supports multithreading** (!), thanks to SymbOS's elegant system for spawning subprocesses.
 Internally, threads are implemented as subprocesses of the main application (see [`Proc_Add()`](#proc_add) and [`Proc_Delete()`](#proc_delete), but the convenience functions `thread_start()` and `thread_quit()` are provided to reduce the amount of setup required.

-**Warning**: When multithreading, we have to worry about all the problems that come with multithreading---race conditions, deadlocks, concurrent access, reentrancy, etc. The current implementation of libc is also not generally designed with thread-safety in mind, so while most small utility functions (`memcpy()`, `strcat()`, etc.) are thread-safe, others are not---in particular, much of `stdio.h`.
-Any function that relies on temporarily storing data in a static buffer (rather than local variables) is not thread-safe and may misbehave if two threads call it at the same time.
-When in doubt, check the library source code to verify that a function does not rely on any static/global variables, or write your own reentrant substitute (e.g., using only local variables, or with a semaphore system that sets a global variable when the shared resource is being used and, if it is already set, loops until it is unset by whatever other thread is using the resource).
-Any use of 32-bit data types (**long**, **float**, **double**) is also currently not thread-safe, as these internally rely on static "extended" registers, meaning that only one thread at a time can safely use 32-bit data types.

-Standard SymbOS system calls that do not use 32-bit data types (`File_Open()`, etc.) should all be thread-safe, as these use a semaphore system to ensure that only one message is passed in `_symmsg` at the same time.

 In addition to `symbos.h`, these functions can be found in `symbos/threads.h`.

 ### thread_start()